-Applicants to the M.Ed.
-(Counselling Psychology) program must meet the academic qualifications for the M.Ed.
-(General) program as listed in Section c.
-Admission Requirements (p.
-44).
 Students are admitted to a M.Ed.
 (Counselling Psychology) cohort on a competitive selection basis.
 The following criteria are used in the selection process:

 - Grade point average; - Relevancy of undergraduate degree (preference for degrees in Education or Psychology, followed by degrees in Social Work or Nursing); - Breadth of undergraduate courses in counselling, educational psychology or psychology.
-Particular emphasis is paid to courses in human development, personality or counselling skill; - Relevant work and/or volunteer experience.
+Particular emphasis is paid to courses in human development, learning, personality and counselling skills; - Relevant work and/or volunteer experience.
 Preference is given to applicants who have two or more years of teaching and/or counselling experience.
-Volunteer experience in counselling settings is also desirable; and,

-Results of interview.
+Volunteer experience in counselling settings is also desirable; and, - Results of interview.
 For each cohort, a short-list of applicants who meet the above criteria will be developed.
-Each of the short-listed candidates will be interviewed by the Counselling Psychology Selection Committee.
+Each of the short-listed candidates may be interviewed by the Selection Committee.